 English and Hindi are the official languages in the Andaman and Nicobar Islands.
 Bengali, Tamil, and Telugu are the major spoken languages.
 You’ll find many Bengalis are settled here and their origin is Bangladesh.
 Most tourists are Bengalis and Tamils from West Bengal and Chennai.
 The tribals are out of the focus.
 They are completely different and not available in the populated destinations.
 Tourists are not allowed to talk and visit them unless permitted by the authorities of the Andaman Government.

 The temperature and climate of the Andaman Islands are best for traveling in almost every season.
-Only during monsoon (June – August) rains excessively and this time, you’ll find some destinations closed for safety reasons.
-So the best season to visit Andaman in between September to April.
-No winter in the Andaman Islands and in the month of May, it is the beginning of monsoon.
-Undoubtedly it was amazing to explore the beauty of the Andaman Islands in the offseason too.
+Only during monsoon (June – August) rains excessively and this is the offseason, you’ll find some destinations closed for safety reasons.
+September to April is the peak season and became overcrowded by tourists.
+Therefore the beginning of the monsoon in the month of May is the best time to visit the Andaman Islands.
+To avoid the crowd and enjoy the extreme natural beauty of the Andaman Islands consider to visit in between May and June.
+There is no winter in the Andaman Islands.

 The Andaman Islands 5 Days Itinerary